sofieseilnacht/MScDissertation_fcnn/README.md

 To run the code and produce the simuations, type the following line into the terminal:

         python single_gaussians_galaxies.py inis/test.ini

+For now, the simulations are manually changed, however an automated version can be pulled from the rwl_sims repository that cycles through all the values automatically.
+If this route is chosen, the file names and such must be adapted in the "preprocessing.py" file within the "Final" directory of this repo.

 2. Preprocessing:
 The preprocessing step involves applying a Fourier transform to the pixel data of simulated galaxies and extracting the corresponding ellipticity values from truth catalog FITS files.
 This process prepares the data for training the Convolutional Neural Network (CNN).
 The script for this can be found in the "Final" directory and is labeled